Haynes named finalist for 2017 Blavatnik National Awards for Young Scientists

 “Just imagine how hard it would be for America’s leading universities and national laboratories to choose the single most promising young researcher in each of these fields,” said Ellis Rubinstein, president and chief executive officer of the Academy and Chair of the Science Advisory Council.
 “So identifying the 30 Finalists – not to mention the eventual winners – is, for our renowned judges, as challenging as naming Nobel Prize winners.”

 Said Blavatnik: “We look forward to learning of the directions that the pioneering work of the 2017 National Finalists will take in the coming years.
-I want to especially thank our advisors and judges, who themselves include 8 Nobel Laureates, 17 National Medal of Science recipients, and 36 National Academy of Sciences members, for their devotion and judgment.”
+I want to especially thank our advisers and judges, who themselves include 8 Nobel Laureates, 17 National Medal of Science recipients, and 36 National Academy of Sciences members, for their devotion and judgment.”

 The Awards program has expanded significantly since it launched 10 years ago with prizes for young scientists in the greater New York region.
 With this year’s addition of the Blavatnik Awards for Young Scientists in the United Kingdom and in Israel, there are now regional, national and international Blavatnik young scientist honors.
 The international awards were launched in the same year that the Academy celebrates its 200th anniversary.